coffeebe4code/nobuild/demo/tutorial.md

 ## Tutorial

-This tutorial will take you from a new github project to a good overview of the `nobuild` framework.
+This tutorial will take you from a new github project and provide a good overview of the `nobuild` framework, with real examples.

 If you don't already have a repository cloned or created locally.
 Follow this guide.
 [Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)